 Once you choose to do a split, add your Venmo/PayPal contacts and assign them the amount they owe.
-You can split it evenly, choose custom amounts, and add a tip.
+You can split it evenly or choose custom amounts, and add a tip, too.

 Next, you can choose to have their payments applied to your Venmo/PayPal balance or your Amex account as a statement credit.
 The best bet is to take the Amex credit; that way you won’t be tempted to spend the money on other things.

 If your friends don’t pay up or decline your payment request, you’re still on the hook for the full purchase.
 Be sure you’re using the Amex Split feature with people who won’t stiff you.